-All Roundtable meetings include individuals with expertise and experience from a variety of sectors, including people living with ALS and caregivers, clinicians, academic investigators, industry colleagues, and government officials, who reflect diverse points of view on ALS-related issues.
-The group identifies challenges faced by people with ALS and their caregivers and then recommends action that are feasible and significantly impacts future care and treatment of the disease.
+All Roundtable meetings include individuals with expertise and experience from a variety of sectors, including people living with ALS, caregivers, clinicians, academic investigators, industry colleagues, and government officials, who reflect diverse points of view on ALS-related issues.
+The group identifies challenges faced by people with ALS and their caregivers and then recommends actions that are feasible and can significantly impact future care and treatment of the disease.

 Benefits of Partnering in ALS Roundtables